utkarshayachit/simplified-batch/README.md

 ### Prerequisites

-1. **Ensure valid subscription**: Ensure that you a chargeable Azure subscription that you can use and your have `Owner` access to the subscription.
+1. **Ensure valid subscription**: Ensure that you a chargeable Azure subscription that you can use and you have `Owner` access to the subscription.

 2. **Accept legal terms**: The demos use container images that require you to accept legal terms.
 This only needs to be done once for the subscription.
 To accept these legal terms, you need to execute the following Azure CLI command once.
 You can do this using the [Azure Cloud Shell](https://ms.portal.azure.com/#cloudshell/) in the [Azure portal](https://ms.portal.azure.com) or your local computer.
 To run these commands on your local computer, you must have Azure CLI installed.